SR-22 Insurance And Getting License Back After DUI

 Typically, an SR-22 requirement is 3 years, which is also about the most amount of time one should remain with the new company and the inflated pricing.
 After that, re-negotiation or new coverage with another company should be pursued as declaration of your DUI (and the ramifications that go with it) should no longer be required.

-Nevertheless, even after DUI license reinstatement through strategies found in Beat a DUI, Clear DUI Record, DUI Expungement, and especially, The DUI Process Manual, if the SR-22 file lapses, your license can be suspended again.
-Many of the fomer headaches you experienced with your original DUI license reinstatement will come back to haunt you.
+Nevertheless, even after DUI license reinstatement through strategies found in Beat a DUI, Clear DUI Record, and DUI Expungement, if the SR-22 file lapses, your license can be suspended again.
+Many of the former headaches you experienced with your original DUI license reinstatement will come back to haunt you.

 In some cases, it may be impossible or prohibitively expensive to acquire insurance from private companies both during and after DUI license renewal.
 In States that require insurance (and an SR-22) this can be quite a predicament, especially after finally getting your license back after DUI.